faaez/dashboard-docs/source/index.md

 company_id | 2 | The unique identifier for the company, which can be used to query the API for more data date | "2012-08-01" | The data of the attack.
-This can be used in conjunction with the company_id to get data on the company on the date of the attack. attacker_name | "Pershing Square Capital" | The activist's name risk | 0.8 | a decimal value between 0.0 and 1.0, where 0.0 is low likelihood and 1.0 is high likelihood
+This can be used in conjunction with the company_id to get data on the company on the date of the attack. attacker_name | "Pershing Square Capital" | The activist's name similarity | 0.8 | a decimal value between 0.0 and 1.0, where 0.0 is low likelihood and 1.0 is high likelihood

 ##Get Likely Attackers